The Overwhelmed Brain

 I figured, “Because I don’t want to leave the relationship, she will have to change to make me feel better.”
 But, that’s not reality.
 That’s not how life works.
 People don’t change for us, we change for ourselves.
 This has to be the way.

-You have to change for you, and no one else.
+You have to change for yourself, and no one else.

 That is if you even want to.
 When I took responsibility for myself and saw that there were three fingers pointing back at me when I pointed one at her, my judgments shifted inward, and I now focused on what I needed to do to be the type of person that could accept those around me for who they were, or if I couldn’t accept them, I had to leave the situation.